daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ## Python

-We will be using Python for a large part of the program, including many popular 3rd party Python libraries for scientific computing. [__Anaconda__](https://www.anaconda.com/download/#macos) is an easy-to-install distribution of Python and most of these libraries (as well as Jupyter notebooks, one of the developing environments we will be using).
-We __require__ that you use Anaconda for this program.
-If you insist on using your own Python setup instead of Anaconda, we will not be able to provide technical support with installation or later issues.
-For this program we are using __Python 3__ , not __Python 2__, so please choose the Anaconda versions that include Python 3.7

-Head to [https://www.anaconda.com/download/#macos](https://www.anaconda.com/download/#macos) and download the Anaconda version for Mac OS with **Python 3.7**.
-Follow the instructions on that page to run the installer.
+We will be using Python for a large part of the program, and `conda` as our Python package manager.
+Thus to install Python and the `conda` package manager, we will install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+We recommend installing the [Miniconda MacOSX 64-bit pkg install for Python **3.7**](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg).

 After installation, in terminal type the following to ask for the version of conda:
 ```